copilot-code-optimizations/VS-Extension/README.md

 <img src="IMAGES/CodeOptimizations2.png" width="800" />

-Please note - by default the extension is retrieving Code Optimizations taht were generated in the past 24 hours.
-We are currently working on changes in this area and will document those as soon as the newer version ofr the extension is available.
+**Please note** - by default the extension is retrieving Code Optimizations that were generated in the past 24 hours.
+We are currently working on changes in this area and will document those changes as soon as the newer version of the extension is available.
 Thank you for your patience!

 # Feedback
 Your feedback is important to us!
 If you have any questions or suggestions, please reach out to our email alias: codeoptimizations@microsoft.com or open an issue in this repo.